Homemade Salted Caramel Sauce is a delicious topping for many of our favorite desserts.

 - Cuisine: American

 - 3/4 cup heavy cream

-- 1-2 TBLS.
+- 1-2 tsp.
 Sea Salt, Grey Salt or table salt (optional)

-- Immediately put pan back on the heat and whisk in 1 TBLS. of butter at a time.
+4. Immediately put pan back on the heat and whisk in 1 tablespoon of butter at a time.

-- Keep whisking the mixture until all the sugar has dissolved and the mixture is smooth.
+5. Keep whisking the mixture until all the sugar has dissolved and the mixture is smooth.
 Then add in 1 teaspoon of salt and stir.

 This recipe yields just about 1 cup of caramel sauce.
 It will keep refrigerated for approximately 2 weeks.
 Pour over ice cream, apple pie, or use as a dip for apple slices.

-Once you feel comfortable making homemade salted caramel sauce you can make it often and give it as gifts.
-Perfect for the upcoming holiday season when you want to bring a hostess gift – just put in mason jars, tie with ribbon and voila!
+Once you feel comfortable making homemade salted caramel sauce you will want to share it with friends.
+It’s a great holiday hostess gift.
+Just put in mason jars, tie with ribbon and voila!